 The Electricity Facts Label (EFL) is the industry standard document that contains all the fine print about an electricity plan.
 In it you will find all of the components that make up the electricity rate that is advertised for that plan.
 You will find the rate you should expect to pay at 3 standard levels of monthly usage in Houston: 500kWh, 1000 kWh, and 2000 kWh hours.

 The EFL will usually list out the TDU passthrough fees.
-These are standard delivery fees that everyone pays to have the electricity delivered to your home.
-They are usually, though not always broken out as separate line items in the EFL.
+Everyone pays these standard delivery fees to have the electricity delivered to their home.
+They are usually, though not always, broken out as separate line items in the EFL.

-Sometimes you will see surprises in the EFL that could have a hug impact on the electricity rate you actually pay.
-For example, there may be a bill credit that kicks in once your usage hits 2000 kWh in a month.
+Sometimes you will see surprises in the EFL that could greatly impact the electricity rate you pay.
+For example, a bill credit may kick in once your usage hits 2000 kWh in a month.
 This has the effect of driving down the average electricity rate you would pay at 2000 kWh.
-But if at the end of the month, you used only 1999 kWh your electricity bill could actually be much higher.
+But if at the end of the month, you used only 1999 kWh, your electricity bill could be much higher.

 Always review the EFL before enrolling in an electricity plan.

-You need to be very carful when shopping for electricity for your apartment.
+You need to be very careful when shopping for electricity for your apartment.
 Most electricity plans are targeted for homes rather than apartments.
-Homes will typically average closer to the 1000 or even 2000 kWh per month usage levels.
+Homes typically average closer to the 1000 or even 2000 kWh per month usage levels.